bence-toth/react-employee-select/README.md

 # EmployeeSelect

-A possible solution to a Peakon technical assignment.
+A possible solution to a technical assignment.

 ## General introduction